vesterheim/vesterheim.github.io/exhibitions/objects-on-loan/index.md

 Stoughton, Wisconsin <br />
 Exhibition _Sacred Symbols: The Folk Art of Norway_

 This Vesterheim traveling exhibition, which focuses on the many symbols that have come down from the Viking past, features wood, silver, horn, and textiles artifacts from the museum's collections.
-On view May 16, 2015 through March 31, 2016.
 Other Vesterheim artifacts and images can be seen in the center’s core exhibit.

 ### Museum of Danish America
 {: .heading--black--mixed-case }